 Curb-Stomp Battle: The only way to describe over a hundred HYDRA getting beaten by Teen Angel and Modern Angel.

 Emergency Transformation: Teen Hank works with Modern Hank to save himself from the mutation that's killing him.
 In the process, he undergoes another transformation.
-Still blue and furry, but different.
+He's still blue and furry, but no longer cat-like, nor does he look exactly like his old blue-furred self.

 Five-Man Band: Played with.
 The O5 X-Men started out as a literal five person team, but the dynamics shifted around once they got to the modern day.
 They dropped in actual physical numbers once Warren left to join Modern Cyclops' team, but when the entire group defects to his side they're together once again.